 \section{Introduction}

 Financial relationships become increasingly important in today's society.
 The quick development of online payment services, such as Apple Pay, PayPal, Stripe, and Venmo, has revolutionized people's daily financial activities.
-Online payment services become the most used payment method and generate a tremendous amount of transactions every day \cite{sidel2015apple, sidel2016battle}.
+Online payment services have become the most widely used payment method and generate a tremendous amount of transactions every day.
 Critical applications, such as fraud detection, anti-money laundering, and link prediction, require a thorough understanding of the dynamics in financial transaction networks in various media.

 One key characteristic of financial transactions is temporality.
-The order of transactions, time difference in between, and the way those appear within the graph structure can offer crucial insights.
-Temporal motifs, defined as a set of nodes which interact with each other in a short time period, are shown to be a powerful tool in this context~\cite{liu2021temporal, Liu22, K11, S14, H15, P17}.
-Temporal motifs are used to analyze temporal networks in various domains such as communication networks~\cite{zhao2010communication}, cattle trade movements~\cite{bajardi2011dynamical}, human contact networks~\cite{zhang2015human}, and others~\cite{jin2007trend, chechik2008activity, Liu22, Faisal14, jurgens2012temporal, kovanen2013temporal, li2014statistically, xuan2015temporal, li2018temporal}.
+The order of transactions, time differences, and the way those appear within the graph structure can offer crucial insights.
+Temporal motifs, defined as a set of nodes that interact with each other in a short time period, are shown to be a powerful tool in this context~\cite{liu2021temporal,Liu22,K11,S14,H15,P17}.
+Temporal motifs are used in various domains such as communication networks~\cite{zhao2010communication}, trading~\cite{bajardi2011dynamical}, human contact networks~\cite{zhang2015human}, and others~\cite{chechik2008activity,Faisal14,jurgens2012temporal,kovanen2013temporal,li2014statistically,xuan2015temporal}.